intrinio/java-sdk/README.md

 # Intrinio Java SDK

-WARNING: THIS IS IS A BETA - DO NOT USE IN PRODUCTION.

-To request a beta access key, [sign up here](https://intrinio.com/api-v2-beta).
+To get an API key, [sign up here](https://intrinio.com/).

 Welcome to the Intrinio API!
-Through our Marketplace, we offer a wide selection of financial data feeds sourced by our own proprietary processes as well as from many data vendors.
-The primary application of the Intrinio API is for use in third-party applications and integrations or for end-users utilizing the Excel add-in and Google Sheets add-on.
-The Intrinio API uses HTTPS verbs and a RESTful endpoint structure, which makes it easy to request data from Intrinio.
+Through our Financial Data Marketplace, we offer a wide selection of financial data feed APIs sourced by our own proprietary processes as well as from many data vendors.
+The Intrinio API uses HTTPS verbs and a RESTful endpoint structure.
 Responses are delivered in JSON format.
-If you need additional help in using the API, go to our home page (https://intrinio.com) and click on the chat icon in the lower right corner.
+You can view the full Intrinio API documentation at https://intrinio.com/documentation/api_v2    If you need additional help in using the API, go to our home page (https://intrinio.com) and click on the chat icon in the lower right corner.

 - API version: 2.0.2